Early Symptoms

 Painful leg cramping

 This may not be a normal sign of aging.
-It’s called intermittent claudication, a condition in which cramping pain in the leg is induced by exercise, and can be severe enough to feel discouraged when walking, climbing stairs, or going uphill.
+It’s called intermittent claudication, a condition in which cramping pain in the leg is induced by exercise, and can be severe enough to limit activity.

 Numbness, weakness, heaviness